 Melee weapons are also far more likely to get Critical Hits.
 Depending on how much damage you've done in the last 20 seconds, ranged weapons have a crit rate between 2% and 12% (formerly 20%).
 Melee weapons started at 15% and max out at a whopping 65%.
 When you take into account that a single melee crit will give you 1/4 of that damage cap, you will hit the cap very, very quickly.

 A particularly devastating weapon when it comes to crits is the Soldier's rocket launcher, since its base damage is held in check by getting less extra damage from close-range use, while crits still do triple base damage at all ranges.
 The fan nickname for such an instance is "crocket", a portmanteau of "crit" and "rocket".
 Killing three players with one earns the Soldier an achievement.
 The only class that can withstand a direct hit from a crocket from a stock bazoooka (while not overhealed) is the Heavy, and surviving a crocket grants the player an achievement as well.
+Note that surviving a NON direct hit from a crocket is no easy task in itself.

 Much like Dungeons and Dragons, buildings are completely immune to all critical hits and mini-crits.